-- overall performance of the equity markets; - our operating performance and the performance of other similar companies; - the published opinions and third-party valuations by banking and market analysts; - results from clinical trials with our current and future product candidates or of our competitors; - adverse results or delays in nonclinical studies or clinical trials; - failure to commercialize our product candidates; - unanticipated serious safety concerns related to the use of our product candidates; - changes in our projected operating results that we provide to the public, our failure to meet these projections or changes in recommendations by securities analysts that elect to follow our common stock; - any delay in our regulatory filings for our product candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - regulatory or legal developments in the United States and other countries; - changes in the structure of healthcare payment systems; - the level of expenses related to our product candidates or clinical development programs; - our failure to achieve product development goals in the timeframe we announce; - announcements of acquisitions, strategic alliances or significant agreements by us or by our competitors; - recruitment or departure of key personnel; - the economy as a whole and market conditions in our industry; - trading activity by our principal stockholders; - the size of our market float; - political uncertainty and/or instability in the United States; - wars, military conflicts and other geopolitical events; - global supply chain and/or labor shortage challenges; - a health epidemic or pandemic and actions taken to slow its spread; and - any other factors discussed in this report.
+overall performance of the equity markets; our operating performance and the performance of other similar companies; the published opinions and third-party valuations by banking and market analysts; results from our future clinical trials with our future product candidates or of our competitors; adverse results or delays in preclinical studies; failure to commercialize our product candidates; unanticipated serious safety concerns related to the use of our product candidates; 62

+Ц by securities analysts that elect to follow our common stock; any delay in our regulatory filings for our product candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; regulatory or legal developments in the United States and other countries; changes in the structure of healthcare payment systems; the level of expenses related to future product candidates or clinical development programs; our failure to achieve product development goals in the timeframe we announce; announcements of acquisitions, strategic alliances or significant agreements by us or by our competitors; recruitment or departure of key personnel; the economy as a whole and market conditions in our industry; trading activity by our principal stockholders; the size of our market float; political uncertainty and/or instability in the United States; the ongoing and future impact of the COVID-19 pandemic and actions taken to slow its spread; and П any other factors discussed in this report.

 In addition, the stock markets have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many biopharmaceutical companies.
 Stock prices of many biopharmaceutical companies have fluctuated in a manner unrelated or disproportionate to the operating performance of those companies.
-The trading prices for common stock of other biopharmaceutical companies have also been highly volatile recently.
+The trading prices for common stock of other biopharmaceutical companies have also been highly volatile as a result of the COVID-19 pandemic.
 In the past, stockholders have filed securities class action litigation following periods of market volatility.
 If we were to become involved in securities litigation, it could subject us to substantial costs, divert resources and the attention of management from our business and adversely affect our business.